narainkarthikv/Nmoji/README.md

 # Nmoji

 Nmoji is a straightforward web application designed for quick emoji selection and filtering.
-This documentation provides an overview of the project, instructions for installation, and guidelines for contributing. 🔎😉
+This documentation provides an overview of the project, installation instructions, and contributing guidelines. 🔎😉

 ## Table of Contents
 - [Usage](#usage)